Vita3K/Vita3K/documentation/Disclaimer.md

 The purpose of this emulator is not to enable illegal activity.
 You are required to dump your own games from a disc or your Vita console.
 Acquiring games without owning them is a crime.

 If you have contributed code the Vita3K project prior to the Android version being released, or you want your contributions removed, please contact Macdu#7673 on Discord.
+If you were unaware of the Android port and have made a pull request at any point in time, speak to Macdu on Discord.